istio/istio.io/content/docs/concepts/network/index.md

   location: MESH_EXTERNAL
 {{< /text >}}

-Because a service entry configuration simply adds the external resource to the internal service registry, you must use either a virtual service or destination rules to complete the configuration.
+A service entry configuration adds the external resource to the internal service registry of the mesh.
+Depending on the situation, you don't need anything other than a service entry to call an external service.
+Typically, you use either a virtual service or destination rules to complete the configuration.
 You configure a service entry similarly to how you configure a service in the mesh.
 The following destination rule configures the traffic route to use mutual TLS to connect to the `ext-resource` external service that the service entry added to the mesh:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3